Kelajak-Mediklari/kelajak-mediklari-backend/apps/course/api_endpoints/course/LessonPartList/doc.md

 - `award_coin`: Number of coins awarded upon completion
 - `award_point`: Number of points awarded upon completion
 - `test_id`: ID of associated test (null if no test is associated)
-- `galleries`: Array of associated gallery images
-- `attached_files`: Array of associated files
+- `test_type`: Type of the associated test (null if no test is associated)
+- `user_test_id`: ID of user's test attempt (null if user hasn't taken the test)
+- `is_locked`: Boolean indicating if this lesson part is locked for the current user

 ### Gallery Fields
 - `id`: Unique identifier for the gallery item